Shift-Invariance of the Colored TASEP and Finishing Times of the Oriented Swap Process: Inductive setup

-We now define a series of stopping times in $\eta$, which we call the \emph{cutting times}: for each $1\le i\le C_*$, we let $R_i$ be the first time when the site $A_*+B_*+1-i$ is occupied by a particle in $\eta$; i.e.
+\textbf{Cutting information.} We start by defining a series of stopping times in $\eta$, which we call the \emph{cutting times}: let $R_0=0$; and for each $1\le i\le C_*$, we let $R_i$ be the first time after $R_{i-1}$ when the site $A_*+B_*+1-i$ is occupied by a particle in $\eta$; i.e.